AlexRiveraU/reading-notes/prep401_read04.md

 * **Basic Navigation**

 The command `pwd` stands for Print Working Directory.
-It tells us where our current working directory is. (e.g)
+It tells us where our current working directory is. (e.g.)

       pwd
       /home/user

-The command `ls` lists the contents of a directory. (e.g)
+The command `ls` lists the contents of a directory. (e.g.)

       ls
       bin Documents public_html